-- The DNC (Dynamic Noise Cancellation) filter can be used for further noise reduction in addition to the first order low-pass filter after the A/D converter.
-It decreases the output noise significantly by adding a low pass filter with a very low cut-off frequency for signals below a certain signal change threshold (DNC\THRESHOLD). - The attenuation factor of this IIR filter can be selected register by the DNC -3dB FREQUENCY. register The threshold can be selected by the DNC\THRESHOLD.
+The DNC (Dynamic Noise Cancellation) filter is a non-linear filter and can be used for further noise reduction in addition to the first order low-pass filter after the A/D converter.
+It decreases the output noise significantly by adding a low pass filter with a very low cut-off frequency for signals below a certain signal change threshold (DNC\THRESHOLD).

+The amplification factor of this IIR filter can be selected by the register DNC -3dB FREQUENCY. threshold register The can be selected bv the DNC\THRESHOLD.
 Both registers have a length of 16 bits and are two's complement coded.
 For DNC THRESHOLD only values between -1 and -32768 are allowed.
 To disable the DNC filter DNC\THRESHOLD must be set to 0.
 For DNC\-3dB\FREQUENCY only positive values between 1 and 32767 are allowed.
 Recommended is a value of 2048.